yashminimal/yashminimal-website/_posts/2020-06-10-the-science-of-climate-change.md

 category: Climate Tech
 ---

-## The Science of Climate Change 101

-I am planning to write a series of articles to delve deeper into the problem of climate change.

-**What is Climate Change?** Most people have an unclear understanding of Climate Change.
+Most people have an unclear understanding of Climate Change.
 In layman terms, it’s the long-term alteration of temperature and normal weather patterns.
 >  The Paradox of Rational choice in Climate Change: It may seem individually irrational to take action in the face of climate change due to personal costs and small effect, and even though it is collectively rational to take action.
 The importance of change at the individual level, however, is far greater than most people recognize, and such change when taken up by billions will make a decisive difference.